ghoshtrina/Customer-Segmentation-of-Credit-Cards/README.md

-# Customer Segmentation of Credit Cards using Unsupervised Method
+# Customer Segmentation of Credit Cards
+### Using unsupervised k-means method

 In this project, the marketing team of a fictional bank has 6 months of transactional data of customers using credit cards.
 They want to launch a targeted marketing ad campaign tailored to a specific group of customers.